BSEE Bureau of Safety and Environmental Enforcem : Monitors Gulf of Mexico Oil and Gas Activities in Response to Hurricane Zeta

 NEW ORLEANS - Bureau of Safety and Environmental Enforcement (BSEE) has activated the Hurricane Response Team as Hurricane Zeta made its way through the Gulf of Mexico.
 The Hurricane Response Team is monitoring offshore oil and gas operators as they evacuate platforms and rigs in the Gulf of Mexico in response to Hurricane Zeta.
 The team works with offshore operators and other state and federal agencies until operations return to normal and the storm is no longer a threat to Gulf of Mexico oil and gas activities.

-Personnel have been evacuated from two rigs (non-dynamically positioned), equivalent to 20 percent of the 10 rigs of this type currently operating in the Gulf.
+Personnel have been evacuated from one rig (non-dynamically positioned), equivalent to 10 percent of the 10 rigs of this type currently operating in the Gulf.
 Rigs can include several types of offshore drilling facilities including jackup rigs, platform rigs, all submersibles and moored semisubmersibles.

-A total of two dynamically positioned rigs have moved off location out of the hurricane's projected path as a precaution.
-This number represents 12.5 percent of the 16 dynamically positioned rigs currently operating in the Gulf.
+A total of one dynamically positioned rig has moved off location out of the hurricane's projected path as a precaution.
+This number represents 6.25 percent of the 16 dynamically positioned rigs currently operating in the Gulf.
 Dynamically positioned rigs maintain their location while conducting well operations by using thrusters and propellers.
 These rigs are not moored to the seafloor; therefore, they can move off location in a relatively short time frame.
 Personnel remain on-board and return to the location once the storm has passed.

 As part of the evacuation process, personnel activate the applicable shut-in procedure, which can frequently be accomplished from a remote location.
 This involves closing the sub-surface safety valves located below the surface of the ocean floor to prevent the release of oil or gas, effectively shutting in production from wells in the Gulf and protecting the marine and coastal environments.
 Shutting-in oil and gas production is a standard procedure conducted by industry for safety and environmental reasons.